wp-plugins/wpnewsman-newsletters/readme.txt

 Tags: wpnewsman, newsletter, newsletters, newsletter signup, newsletter widget, subscribers, post notification, email subscription, email marketing, email, emailing, subscription
 Requires at least: 3.4
 Tested up to: 3.5
-Stable tag: 1.3.0
+Stable tag: 1.3.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Powerful, easy to use, and easy to custom subscription and newsletter plugin
+Powerful, easy to use, and easy to customize subscription and newsletter plugin

 == Description ==

-= WPNewsman is extremely easy to use and was built to be very user friendly! =
+= WPNewsman is built to be extremely easy to use and to be very user friendly! =

 An email newsletter is one of the most convenient and easy ways to keep in touch with your clients and prospects.
 With WPNewsman you can easily convert your website visitors into newsletter subscribers through double optin subscription forms in widgets, articles and pages, import and manage your lists, create and send beautiful newsletters directly from your WordPress site.